Qwfkr0/Antivirus/README.md

-These are some simple executors to clean your computer from viruses
+These are some simple executors to clean your computer from viruses.
+Antiviruses are for Windows.